theKashey/react-gearbox/README.md

    }),
    defaultProps: {
      render: true, // render props as default
-     local: false  // no context support
+     local: false,  // no context support,
-   }
+     pure: true, // behaves as a pure component (or readux-connect) }
   });